yairyaakov/OS_EX3/README.md

    gprof ./q2WithList gmon.out > profile_output.txt

-2b. the graph represntation is preferd at list.
+2b.
+The graph represntation is preferd at list.

    To run the program: